RwandaReads/RwandaReads.github.io/stories.md

 : The fox and the porcupine don't like each other, so when the lion's cub is sick, the fox suggests using the porcupine as medicine.
 : Nyiramuhari n'ikinyogote byari abanzi.
 Igihe kimwe umwana w'intare ararwara nuko Nyiramuhari ifata iyambere ivuga ko umuti wavura umwana w'intare ari Kinyote.

-# Intermediate Stories (NEEDS TRANSLATION Intermediate Stories)
+# Intermediate Stories (Inkuru zigenewe abasomyi bo ku rwego rwo hagati)

-# Advanced Stories (NEEDS TRANSLATION Advanced Stories)
+# Advanced Stories (Inkuru z’abamaze kumenya gusoma neza)